open5e/open5e/source/monsters/tome-of-beasts/B/bone-crab.rst

 but increasingly severe after a day, accompanied by a fever.
 Hallucinations are common, and the fright they induce lends the disease its name.
-At onset, the infected creature gains two levels of exhaustion that cannot be removed until the disease is cured by lesser restoration, comparable magic, or rest.
+At onset, the infected creature gains two levels of :ref:`srd:exhaustion` that cannot be removed until the disease is cured by :ref:`srd:lesser-restoration`, comparable magic, or rest.
 The infected creature makes another DC 11 Constitution saving throw at the end of each long rest; a successful save removes one level of exhaustion.
 If the saving throw fails, the disease